Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Introduction

 \section{Introduction}

-\IEEEPARstart{M}onocular depth estimation has shown to be a practical and versatile technology with a variety of applications, such as simultaneously localization and mapping (SLAM)~\cite{bengisu2020quantitative}, surgical navigation~\cite{sinha2018endoscopic} and augmented reality~\cite{chen2018slam}.

-While hardware sensors,~\textit{e.g.}, structured light, are capable of capturing depth range, the specialist hardware fails to collect dense depth maps and using only one single RGB camera is a more promising approach due to its low cost.
-Many recent methods frame the monocular depth from RGB as a task of novel view synthesis, which eliminates the limitation of costly hardware sensors to acquire training depth data~\cite{turan2018unsupervised,liu2019dense,li2020unsupervised,shao2021selfsupervised}.
-However, the depth estimation accuracy is still far from satisfactory yet.
+Monocular depth estimation has shown to be a practical and versatile technology with a variety of applications, such as surgical navigation~\citep{sinha2018endoscopic} and augmented reality~\citep{chen2018slam}.
+While hardware sensors, for instance, structured light, are capable of capturing depth range, the specialist hardware fails to collect dense depth maps and using only a single RGB camera achieves a lower cost.
+Traditional methods have been explored to estimate depth from monocular videos without using additional hardware sensors such as simultaneously localization and mapping (SLAM)~\citep{grasa2013visual} and structure from motion (SfM)~\citep{leonard2018evaluation}.
+As a promising alternative, recent learning-based methods leverage adjacent frames to establish a supervisory signal, which eliminates the need of requiring costly hardware sensors to acquire training depth data~\citep{turan2018unsupervised,liu2019dense,li2020unsupervised,shao2021selfsupervised}.
+In most real-world scenarios, such as surgical navigation, more than one frame is available at both training and test time, and fully exploiting the temporal correlation among multiple frames in these two phases is critical for accurate depth estimation.